Drastic change in inelastic scattering depending on the development of dineutron correlation in $^{10}$Be: Formalism

 \subsection{MCC model}

-After the construction of the diagonal and transition densities, we perform the nuclear reaction calculation.
+After calculating the diagonal and transition densities, we performed the nuclear reaction calculation.
 We applied the calculated transition densities to MCC calculations with the complex $G$-matrix interaction MPa~\cite{yamamoto2014,yamamoto2016}.
-The MPa interaction has been proven to be successful in nuclear reactions~\cite{furumoto2016,qu2017,furumoto2019,furumoto2021}.
-As a detailed calculation procedure for the folding potential has been described in previous researches~\cite{khoa2002,furumoto2008,furumoto2021}, herein, only the essence of the MCC calculation was briefly introduced.
+The MPa interaction has been successful applied for nuclear reactions~\cite{furumoto2016,qu2017,furumoto2019,furumoto2021}.
+The detailed calculation procedure for the folding potential is described in literature~\cite{khoa2002,furumoto2008,furumoto2021}; hence, only the essence of the MCC calculation is briefly introduced in this paper.

-To solve the CC calculation, the diagonal and coupling potentials are needed.
-The potentials including the spin-orbit part are constructed by folding procedure based on Refs.~\cite{khoa2002,furumoto2008,furumoto2021}.
-The central direct $U^{\rm (CE)}_{D}$ and exchange $U^{\rm (CE)}_{\rm EX}$ potentials are simply described as \begin{widetext}
+The diagonal and coupling potentials are necessary to solve the CC calculation.
+The potentials including the spin-orbit part are constructed by a folding procedure based on Refs.~\cite{khoa2002,furumoto2008,furumoto2021}.
+The central direct $U^{\rm (CE)}_{D}$ and exchange $U^{\rm (CE)}_{\rm EX}$ potentials are simply described as follows: \begin{widetext}

-\end{widetext} where $R$ is radial distance between the incident $^{10}$Be nucleus and the target proton. $E/A$ is the incident energy per nucleon. $\lambda$ is the multipolarity. $\rho_{tr}$ is transition density. $s$ is radial distance between a nucleon in the projectile nucleus and the target proton. $\bm{s} = \bm{r} - \bm{R}$. $\bm{x} = \frac{1}{2}(\bm{r} + \bm{R})$. $k_F$ is the Fermi momentum derived from the densities of the initial and final states. $j_0$ and $j_1$ are the spherical Bessel function of rank 0 and 1, respectively. $k_F^{\rm (eff)}$ is a effective Fermi momentum defined in Ref.~\cite{campi1978}. $v^{\rm (CE)}_D$ and $v^{\rm (CE)}_{\rm EX}$ are the complex $G$-matrix interactions for the central direct and exchange terms, respectively.
-We here note that the descriptions of Eqs.~(\ref{eq:cent-direct}) and (\ref{eq:cent-exchange}) are simplified.
+\end{widetext} where $R$ is the radial distance between the incident $^{10}$Be nucleus and the target proton. $E/A$ is the incident energy per nucleon. $\lambda$ indicates the multipolarity; $\rho_{tr}$ is the transition density; $s$ is the radial distance between a nucleon in the projectile nucleus and the target proton.
+Further, $\bm{s} = \bm{r} - \bm{R}$. $\bm{x} = \frac{1}{2}(\bm{r} + \bm{R})$. $k_F$ is the Fermi momentum derived from the densities of the initial and final states, and $j_0$ and $j_1$ are the spherical Bessel function of rank 0 and 1, respectively. $k_F^{\rm (eff)}$ is the effective Fermi momentum defined in Ref.~\cite{campi1978}, and $v^{\rm (CE)}_D$ and $v^{\rm (CE)}_{\rm EX}$ are the complex $G$-matrix interactions for the central direct and exchange terms, respectively.
+We note that the descriptions of Eqs.~(\ref{eq:cent-direct}) and (\ref{eq:cent-exchange}) are simplified.
 The proton and neutron densities are separately folded.
-The Coulomb potential is also obtained by the folding prescription with the nucleon-nucleon Coulomb interaction and proton density.
-After folding calculation, we obtain the central part of the potential by combining the direct and exchange potentials as
+The Coulomb potential is also obtained by folding with the nucleon-nucleon Coulomb interaction and proton density.
+After folding calculation, we obtained the central part of the potential by combining the direct and exchange potentials as follows: